This is a visual shorthand trope that makes gems identifiable on sight, often reducing gems to Palette Swaps

 - Amethyst and citrine are both quartz with iron impurities; in citrine the iron is triply ionized (Fe 3+), while in amethyst it's quadruply ionized (Fe 4+).

-- Tourmaline carries it's Aversion Up to Eleven.
-Not only does it come in just about every imaginable color, a tourmaline crystal is fairly likely to have several colors in different spots in the same crystal.
+- Tourmaline comes in just about every imaginable color: a tourmaline crystal is fairly likely to have several colors in different spots in the same crystal.
 One of the most valuable types, Watermelon Tourmaline, literally starts red, shades into colorless, then turns green just like a watermelon.

-- Aveted however by Real Life Diamonds.
-With perfect structure and no impurities they are totally transparent and colorless.
-However with impurities they can be in all kinds of colors, including red, orange, yellow, green, cyan, blue, indigo, violet, magneta.
+- Real life dimaonds with perfect structure and no impurities are totally transparent and colorless.
+However with impurities they can be in all kinds of colors, including red, orange, yellow, green, cyan, blue, indigo, violet, magenta.
 What's more, even gray and black diamond existsnote , leaving the only missing color white.

 - While theoretically possible, nobody has ever found a true violet diamond.
 The same impurity that grants violet color also causes gray, and so all known violets are very grayed out and muted.

 - Gold has many different colored alloys.
 White and rose gold are commonly known, but there are other possible colors, including black.
 Electrum (an alloy of gold and silver) can apparently be greenish sometimes.
 There are even blue and violet alloys, though the compositions of these alloys make their atomic structure less metallic and kind of brittle, so they're more often used as cut stones instead.

 - And if you make the gold into really small cross-sections, you can mess with its color without changing its composition.
 Colloidal gold can be pretty much any spectral color, depending on the size of the nanoparticles, and was traditionally used to make a (very expensive) deep red glaze.
 If you hammer a piece of gold into thin, transparent sheets and look through them, everything turns blue-green!